Sunday, March 04, 2012

 We got in an hour or so of observing Saturday night, but it was mostly sucker-hole city.
 When it became clear we wouldn’t be seeing much more, we packed Celeste in her case and loaded her in the car.
 We had a substantial drive ahead of us the next morning and wanted to leave straight from the motel.
 In other words, it was barely 11 p.m. when we threw in the towel on our first Mid-South adventure.

 Despite, or maybe because of travails like that refrigerator of a cabin—that dang sure made it a memorable expedition—we’d had a great time.
 Jim Hill did a good job with his star party, and we were to return to Mid-South the following year.
 The story of which I may tell y’all some Sunday.
 After that, we never did make it back to Rainwater Observatory.
 Work schedules, the tendency for the French Camp weather to be stormy in the spring, and the coming of the Chiefland Spring Picnic deterred us from going back post 1996.

 Sure is nice country up around Rainwater Observatory, though.
 Haven’t I ever wanted to give MSSG another try?
 The idea has crossed my mind a time or three, but given what I’ve heard about the star party lately, the answer is a flat-out N-O.

 Which is fine.
-They should run their event exactly the way they want to.
+They should run their event exactly the way they want to (though as we increasingly see, folks like this are not content to run their lives the way they want to; they want to run everybody's the same way).
 Some folks will like it, some won’t.
-The rules are not what bothers me, anyway.
+The rules are not what bothers me the most, anyway.
 It’s the dismissal of the man who was the heart and soul of the place that has stuck in my craw.
 MSSG can go on, and good luck to it, but it can sure go on without me, muchachos.